compsci-280-berkeley/compsci-280-berkeley.github.io/index.md

 - Rahul: TBD
 - Ryan: TBD

-**Email policy:** To keep discussions organized, please do not email the instructor or GSIs directly.
+**Policy:** Please see the [syllabus (not yet available)]() for the course email address.
+To keep discussions organized, please do not email the instructor or GSIs directly.
 We are using Ed Discussion for communication (private or public) as much as possible.

 **Prerequisites:** Students should have mastery over content from COMPSCI 189, COMPSCI 182, COMPSCI 180/280A.